thortiede/sbml4j-compose/README.md

 This will show you the help information of the provided script, giving details on the various options.

-In case you are not on a Microsoft(R) Windows(R)-based operating system, this install script will not work for you.
+In case you are on a Microsoft(R) Windows(R)-based operating system, this install script will not work for you.
 Unfortunately at this time we do not provide a pre-built installation script for Microsoft(R) Windows(R) or other non-linux based operating systems.
 For now your only option is to manually edit and run the *docker run* commands needed: